jetbrains-academy/rustlings-course/Writing Automated Tests/Tests/Intro/task.md

     }
 ```

-##### Listing 11-3: Adding a second test that will fail because we call the panic! macro
+##### Example of how adding a second test that will fail because we call the panic! macro

 Run the tests again using `cargo test`.
 The output should look like Listing 11-4, which shows that our `exploration` test passed and `another` failed.
 ```text